bobranten/milko-afs-server/README.md

 server that had basic features.
 However after 2007 the project went dead.
 There are probably a number of reasons for this, among them that the involved persons got jobs!
-Another reason is that a filesystem client contains a kernelmode part and it takes very hard work to maintain and keep it updated, even on Linux it is difficult for out of tree kernel drivers to keep up with the changes to the mainline source tree.
+Another reason is that a filesystem client contains a kernel mode part and it takes very hard work to maintain and keep it updated, even on Linux it is difficult for out of tree kernel drivers to keep up with the changes to the mainline source tree.
 Because of this the Arla project has been unmaintained for a number of years and